opencit/ppix-oob-utility/README.md

-1. Now yo can execute the available commands provided:
+1. Now you can execute the available commands provided:

 			discovery						Determines the status of TXT and dTPM features.